Empire-Strikes-Back/Flula/readme.txt

 - we say merge

-we say no to releases
+releases

+- we, programs, have releases
-- our commit hashes define us
+- we, libraries, use our commit hashes

 we say no to updates